lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 This improvement requires a number of changes:
 - Existing `canDeposit` external method should be updated;
 - Existing `depositBufferedEther` external method should be updated;
-- New `getLastDepositBlock` external method should be implemented;
 - New `isMinDepositDistancePassed` external method should be implemented;
-- New `_isMinDepositDistancePassed` internal method should be implemented;
-- New `_setLastDepositBlock` internal method should be implemented;
-- Existing `_verifySignatures` internal method should be renamed to`_verifyAttestSignatures` and updated;
 - New `lastDepositBlock` field should be added;
 - New `LastDepositBlockChanged` event should be added;
 - New `ModuleNonceChanged` error type should be added.